teresaliau/DSA4213Assignement3/README.md

 ## Potential Issues

 **CUDA errors on Mac:**
-- Expected - Macs don't support CUDA
 - Code automatically uses MPS (Apple Silicon) or CPU
 - For GPU access, use Google Colab with GPU runtime

 **If main.py still doesn't work:**
-Use `main.ipynb` in Google Colab instead (has GPU support and no compatibility issues)
+Use `main.ipynb` in Google Colab instead!